sleeuwen/UrlActionGenerator/README.md

 [![NuGet Version](http://img.shields.io/nuget/v/UrlActionGenerator.svg?style=flat)](https://www.nuget.org/packages/UrlActionGenerator/)
 [![Coverage Status](https://coveralls.io/repos/github/sleeuwen/UrlActionGenerator/badge.svg?branch=master)](https://coveralls.io/github/sleeuwen/UrlActionGenerator?branch=master)

+**Note:** Since version 0.5.0, only VS2022 and the .NET 6 SDK are supported. you should still be able to build .NET 5/.NET Core 3.1 projects as long as you're using the .NET 6 SDK/VS2022 to build those projects.

 UrlActionGenerator is a C# Source Generator for ASP.NET Core apps that create strongly typed extension methods for the generation of URL's in ASP.NET Core projects.